 Hodges is reinvigorated by a second chance at solving the cold case, with a few unlikely allies.
 The neighbor kid who mows Hodges’s lawn contributes computer skills and a surprisingly strong sounding board for new theories.
 The sister of the car’s original owner is both a delightful foil to the former cop’s depression and a potential love interest.
 Her niece brings the challenge of dealing with mental illness, but also a steely resolve, to this dubious crime-fighting team.
 While tracking Hodges’s efforts, Mr. Mercedes simultaneously follows the Mercedes Killer himself.
 He’s a loner who works two jobs, lives with his mother and attracts no attention, but harbors creepy inclinations worthy of Stephen King.

 King’s fans will recognize his talents with suspense, finely drawn Americana and the horror of pure evil lurking in the everyday.
 His characters are as true-to-life and likeable as ever.
 As the improbable heroes and the Mercedes Killer rush toward a crashing finish, Mr. Mercedes is proof yet again that King can still terrify his readers without invoking the supernatural.

-This review originally ran in the June 3, 2014 issue of Shelf Awareness for Readers.
+This review originally ran as a *starred review* in the June 3, 2014 issue of Shelf Awareness for Readers.
 To subscribe, click here, and you’ll receive two issues per week of book reviews and other bookish fun!